 - contribute practically and orally to discussions on the theme of the lecture course in the seminars

 - work together in a group with other students and provide mutual feedback

 - work effectively in a (museum or heritage) work environment

-- demonstrate his or her ability to read and understand the course literature by regularly uploading the required ‘postings’ to his or her portfolio on the Absalon course website.
+- demonstrate their ability to read and understand the course literature by regularly uploading the required ‘postings’ to their portfolio on the Absalon course website

 Reading list will be uploaded in Absalon.

-• Limited internships in museums and/or heritage sites
+• Limited internships in museums and/or heritage sites, if available

 - 15 ECTS